truongtho195/tuya2mqtt/README.md

 # Hi there
 This is small nodejs code to connect tuya devices to home assistant.
-Script will pull all devices from tuya cloud then connect with home assistant using local socket in your LAN network.
-Current support wifi and zigbee hub (with attached devices): switch, sensor, sence button, curtain (we are working to support more device in furture)
+Script will pull all devices from tuya cloud then connect with home assistant using local socket in your LAN network
+Feature:
+- Support switch, binary sensor, presence sensor, curtain, sence switch button
+- Support zigbee device
+- Automatic pull devices config from tuya cloud
+- Auto setup to home assistant via MQTT discovery
+- Near realtime state update/control
+- Auto add ARP record => fix offline problem
+- Auto reconnect after device offline (you can test by turn off then turn device on)

 # Requirement
 - Nodejs